Rome is a fantastic city and is probably on everyone’s itinerary who visits Italy or Europe for the first time.

-With Monograms Travel I was surprised to find a “un” tour operator who provides exactly this.
+With Independence by Globus I was surprised to find a “un” tour operator who provides exactly this.
 So I went with them to Rome and actually pretty much did the kind of trip that I would also have done by myself, with the only difference being that I had to spend far less time organizing it.

 With that experience now, I can recommend the following Rome itinerary for 4 days.

 My Rome Itinerary, 4 Days

 Rome Itinerary: Day 1